 Research has shown that combining reading and listening through the use of audio books or text-to-speech programs improves the literacy skills of struggling readers, including those with learning disabilities.
 Reading comprehension, listening comprehension, phonological awareness and blending, and naming skills have shown to be improved with a combined reading-listening program.
 Listening while reading helps children learn the patterns of language, the obvious 'code' of letters and words on the page as well as less obvious codes, such as tone, nuance, and implied meaning.
-Brain imaging technologies show that when we listen, different parts of the brain are engaged than when we read—or even when we merely hear something.
+Brain imaging technologies show that when we listen, different parts of the brain are engaged than when we read — or even when we merely hear something.
 Listening can provide whole levels of information that are essential to determining the value and validity of a source.
 Teaching children to listen to tone of voice not only helps them develop reading skills but can help in the development of their social and conversational skills, too.
-(For more information, see Plato Revisited: Learning Through Listening in the Digital World by David Rose& Bridget Dalton, published by RFB&D.)
+(For more information, see Plato Revisited: Learning Through Listening in the Digital World by David Rose and Bridget Dalton)

-In addition to skill-building, children with learning disabilities may also find it easier to listen to books—more understanding is conveyed through voice than through words on the page.
-For example, in an article for LD Online, Ben Buchanan, a child with dyslexia, describes why he likes audio books so much: "When I listen to a book on tape, it is easier to understand jokes or puns, and other forms of humor in the book because I am not distracted by other words or things on the page (like a picture or other writing or a food stain).
-It is easier to understand more parts of the book when it is a book on tape because of the way the person says the words—they provide clues to the mood of the characters."
+In addition to skill-building, children with learning disabilities may also find it easier to listen to books — more understanding is conveyed through voice than through words on the page.
+In this first person essay from LD OnLine, Why I Love Audio Books, Ben Buchanan, a child with dyslexia says this: "When I listen to a book on tape, it is easier to understand jokes or puns, and other forms of humor in the book because I am not distracted by other words or things on the page (like a picture or other writing or a food stain).
+It is easier to understand more parts of the book when it is a book on tape because of the way the person says the words — they provide clues to the mood of the characters."

 Assembling a summer listening program